-Bruges chocolates are known throughout the world and so this morning you visit one of the few establishments which still makes chocolates by traditional methods.
-They are only made from the finest ingredients and during the demonstration you learn all about this delicious craft.
-A coach will later return you to nearby Lille to take an afternoon Eurostar service back to London St Pancras International.
+Belgian chocolates are known as the finest in the world, and this morning we visit one of the few establishments in Bruges where they are still made by hand.
+During the demonstration you’ll learn all about this artisanal craft, including the top-quality ingredients that are used and the techniques involved in making these delicious luxuries.
+Later, a coach returns you to nearby Lille for an afternoon Eurostar service back to London St Pancras International.

 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement.
 The price includes a return standard class reserved seat on Eurostar coach transfer from Lille to your hotel in Bruges (approximate transfer time one hour), three nights’ accommodation with breakfast, all local accommodation taxes and the services of a Riviera Travel tour manager.

 Included excursions are: a walking tour of Bruges, a chocolate making demonstration, a visit to the First World War battlefields.
 Occasionally the opening times of the places of interest vary, and if this happens we may change the order of the visits on this tour.